spacemeshos/svm/docs/go-spacemesh-integration.md

 ### On-Chain data

-* Each transaction should be part of the `Transactions Tree.`
+* Each transaction should be part of `Transactions Tree.`
 * `App Template` and `App` accounts will be part of the `Global State`.
 * `Receipt` should be on-chain too.
 * SVM manages the data of each `App` and provides the `App State` to the `Global State`.